 All-around IT personnel is going to be a career trend in the future.
 Ye goode olde days when UI designers finished their job by sending PSDs to a developer are over.
 Change is happening, roles are shifting, skill sets are expanding, and the market puts more responsibility on UX designers than ever before.

-The ‘full-stack’ addition to a designer’s title does not mean being an expert in everything or the ability to carry out the entire software product development single-handedly.
+The ‘full-stack’ addition to a UI/UX designer’s title does not mean being an expert in everything or the ability to carry out the entire software product development single-handedly.
 Neither does its absence indicate a designer’s inability to contribute to the product throughout the development cycle.

 Full-stack or not, a good UX/UI designer remains crucial for the product.
 A specialist in their own field, but with an eye for how stuff works: what the user needs, psychology, marketing, user research, the code, testing, how to innovate and monetize, and much more.
 A ‘full-stack’ UXer should thoroughly understand what a product should do for the customer, the company, and the users, and pair the understanding with the constant pursuit of the best user experiences possible.